 Our trainees are given responsibility from the outset with full support from their supervisor.
 However, the support doesn’t end there as our dedicated Graduate Recruitment & Development Manager will be with you every step of your journey to qualification.

 We take great pride in the training and career prospects offered at McMillan Williams.
 Our objective is to identify exceptional candidates, train them "The MW Way" and retain them as the next generation of lawyers.
-Our Chief Executive Officer, Colum Smith, was himself a trainee solicitor with the Firm, so too was our Head of Residential Conveyancing.

 After your initial induction at our Head Office, you can expect to receive regular appraisals and reviews of your work both within your probationary period and beyond.
 It is neither in the Firm’s interest, or the paralegal’s interest, to leave someone who is unlikely to be offered a training contract waiting until almost the end of their paralegal period to advise them of this.
 That’s why you will have an opportunity to meet with your supervisor towards the end of your probationary period to discuss your future development within the Firm.
 At the end of the paralegal period, the expectation is the candidate will be considered for a training contract with McMillan Williams.
 Whilst training contracts are not guaranteed, we believe our approach to recruiting and retaining junior talent at MW works, and this is reflected in our extremely high success rate of transferring paralegals onto a training contract.